News

 Cooking Meat in Ancient PotteryIn this video, we revive an ancient cooking technique—slow-cooking meat in primitive pottery over an open fire.
 This forgotten recipe, passed down through generations, captures the flavors and methods ...

 An ancient Egyptian city has been uncovered by a team of British and Egyptian archaeologists.
-Archaeologists from the ...
+Archaeologists from the University of Manchester worked alongside a team from the University of Sadat City ...

-Digging into the chalky orange-brown soil of western Germany, archaeologists exposed the ruins of an ancient Roman military ...
+Digging into the chalky orange-brown soil of western Germany, archaeologists exposed the ruins of an ancient Roman military camp.
+Their finds were plentiful but typical — until they uncovered a very ...

 Results that may be inaccessible to you are currently showing.